 When photographers are interested in buying a full frame camera for the first time as an upgrade from their crop frame DSLR, they often have a nagging question.
 Most photographers have heard there is a difference in the field of view (how much of the scene you can see) when using the same focal length of camera on either a crop frame or full frame camera.
 So, they want to know how much of a difference it will make.

-If you’re brand new to this concept, you can check out this article, where I discuss the difference between crop and full frame sensors.
-This is also something that I discuss in my beginning online photography class.
+If you're brand new to this concept, you can check out this article, where I discuss the difference between crop and full frame sensors.

 They usually aren't sure how to phrase this question, so they ask something like these questions: